tenpy/tenpy/doc/intro/model.rst

 :meth:`~tenpy.models.model.CouplingModel.add_coupling`.
 A prototypical example is the exactly solvable :class:`~tenpy.models.toric_code.ToricCode`.

-The code of the module :mod:`tenpy.models.xxz_chain` is included below as an illustrative example how to implemnet a Model.
+The code of the module :mod:`tenpy.models.xxz_chain` is included below as an illustrative example how to implement a Model.
 The implementation of the :class:`~tenpy.models.xxz_chain.XXZChain` directly follows the steps outline above.
 The :class:`~tenpy.models.xxz_chain.XXZChain2` implements the very same model, but based on the